Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion: Related Work

-\textbf{Embodied research:} Body-mounted sensor setups are heavily used to solve various tasks: activity recognition methods like ~\cite{ijcai2017-200, fathi2011understanding,ma2016going,cao2017egocentric,yonemoto2015egocentric,rogez2015first} use ego-centric camera setups with a camera looking towards the body.
-However they typically concentrate on capturing the upper body.
-Many full-body capturing methods~\cite{rhodin2016egocap,xu2019mo2cap2,SelfPose2020} are working with similar head-mounted setups, but because the cameras are looking on the person wearing them rather than outwards, these methods do not take the environment around the subject into consideration.
-There are methods that work with an outwards-facing camera~\cite{jiang2017seeing,yuan20183d,Yuan_2019_ICCV}, however they do not use any additional sensors to capture the human body pose, instead predicting it using motion priors.
-This results in body poses far from the ground truth.
-Most related to our method, HPS~\cite{guzov2021human} captures human motion by using body-mounted IMU sensors and a head-mounted camera looking outwards to initialize and further correct the location of the subject within a pre-built 3D scan of the environment.
-Our approach essentially extends~\cite{guzov2021human} by not only tracking the human pose but also an object the person interacts with.
-Whereas HPS is restricted to static environments and cannot model scene changes caused by human-object interactions, HOPS removes these restrictions.
+\PAR{Embodied research.} Body-mounted sensor setups are heavily used to solve various tasks: activity recognition methods ~\cite{ijcai2017-200, fathi2011understanding,ma2016going,cao2017egocentric,yonemoto2015egocentric,rogez2015first} use egocentric cameras looking at the body.
+However, they typically concentrate on capturing the upper body.
+Many full-body capturing methods~\cite{rhodin2016egocap,xu2019mo2cap2,SelfPose2020} work with similar head-mounted setups, but as the cameras are pointed at the person wearing them rather than outwards, these methods ignore the environment around the subject.
+Some methods work with an outwards-facing camera~\cite{jiang2017seeing,yuan20183d,Yuan_2019_ICCV}.
+However, they do not use any additional sensors to capture the body pose and predict it using motion priors.
+On the opposite side, methods like~\cite{yi2021transpose, jiang2022transformer} use inertial sensors to capture the body pose, but lack of visual cues results in an accumulating position drift, and body poses far from the ground truth. \cite{liu2022egocentric} proposes action recognition and localization using a first-person perspective video but does not model scene change. \cite{zhang2022egobody} works with a head-mounted camera, but uses it to capture the pose of other subjects, making it an external-camera method.
+Most related to our method, HPS~\cite{guzov2021human} and following works~\cite{EgoLocate2023, dai2022hsc4d} capture human motion using body-mounted IMUs and a head-mounted camera looking outwards to capture the subject location within a pre-built 3D scan of the environment.
+We extend HPS by not only tracking the human pose but also an object the person interacts with.
+Whereas HPS is restricted to static environments and cannot model scene changes caused by human--object interactions, \ours{} removes these restrictions.